Azure/Industrial-IoT/docs/modules/publisher.md

 Check [docker Hub](https://hub.docker.com/_/microsoft-iotedge-opc-publisher) to see which operating systems and processor architectures are supported.
 The right container for your OS and CPU architecture (if supported) will be automatically selected and used.

-## Important when using a container
+## Important notes when using a container

 ### Enable inter-container name-resolution
 To enable name resolution from within the container to other containers, you need to create a user define docker bridge network and connect the container to this network using the `--network` option.